randreucetti/canvas2image/README.md

 # Canvas to Image npm  Module #

-A reimplementation of the Canvas2Image client side javascript library for node.
+A reimplementation of the Canvas2Image client side javascript library for npm.

 https://github.com/hongru/canvas2image